sysvita-software/olm2pstconverter/README.md

 - **Selective Conversion:** Choose specific OLM files or folders for conversion, allowing you to select only the data you need.

+- **Cloud Conversion:** Choose specific OLM files or folders for conversion, allowing you to select only the data you need to Cloud as O365, Live Exchange Server, G-Suite, Yahoo, & AOL, etc.

 - **Data Integrity Preservation:** During the conversion process, SysVita OLM to PST Converter ensures that all email properties, attachments, and folder structures are retained, maintaining data integrity.

 - **No File Size Limitations:** The software can handle large OLM files without any file size limitations, making it suitable for both personal and professional use.